ttdoucet/ttdoucet.github.io/nightingale/index.md

 she stood in tears amid the alien corn;
 The same that oftimes hath
 &nbsp;&nbsp;
-charmed magic casements opening on the foam
+charm’d magic casements opening on the foam
 &nbsp;&nbsp;
 of perilous seas, in fairy lands forlorn.